digital-fabric/papercraft/README.md

 Papercraft.extension(bootstrap: BootstrapComponents)
 ```

-The call to `Papercraft.extension` lets us access the different methods of
+The call to `Papercraft::extension` lets us access the different methods of
 `BootstrapComponents` by calling `#bootstrap` inside a template.
 With this,
 we'll be able to express the above markup as follows: